 Many families expect a beach when they get to Myrtle Beach, but our family prefers a Myrtle Beach golf vacation.
 The beach is there, of course.
-The Grand Strand is that famed Atlantic coastal area of South Carolina that encompasses 12 happy communities and lots of resort hotels, condominiums and restaurants.
-It’s been five years since a 1.2-mile-long boardwalk was built to replace one damaged in a 1950s hurricane, and Myrtle Beach has never been more popular.
+The Grand Strand is that famed Atlantic coastal area of South Carolina that encompasses 12 happy communities.
+Expect to find lots of resort hotels, condominiums and restaurants.
+It’s been several years since a 1.2-mile-long boardwalk was built to replace one damaged in a 1950s hurricane, yet Myrtle Beach has never been more popular.

 Golf is the New Beach in Myrtle Beach

-In fact, seven of the Myrtle Beach golf courses are among Golf Digest’s “100 Top Courses” as well, and during non-peak hours, green fees can be as low as $50 or $60.
-During special events and holidays, when kids golf fee with parents, the green fees may be as low as $35 per pair, making a half-day golf outing in Myrtle Beach’s crisp, ocean-misted air a total bargain.
+In fact, seven of the Myrtle Beach golf courses are among Golf Digest’s “100 Top Courses” as well.
+Play during non-peak hours and green fees can be as low as $50 or $60.
+During special events and holidays, when kids golf free with parents, the green fees may be as low as $35 per pair.
+That makes a half-day golf outing in Myrtle Beach’s crisp, ocean-misted air a total bargain.

 No one in the family has to be an expert golfer, because Myrtle Beach is also a great place to learn the sport.
-Many of area’s pro’s are well known golfers, and some, like Ted Frick of the Classic Swing Golf School, relish the opportunity to do Junior Golf Clinics and Family tournaments.
-Classic Swing is one of the area’s most elaborate practice facilities with lights for night play.
-It is located at the Legends facility and was selected by Golf Magazine as the “Most Affordable Top 25 Golf School” in America.
+Many of area’s pro’s are well known golfers.
+Check out Ted Frick of the Classic Swing Golf School, who relishes the opportunity to do Junior Golf Clinics and Family tournaments.
+Classic Swing, founded in 1992, is one of the area’s most elaborate practice facilities with lights for night play.
+Located at the Legends Resort facility, Classic Swing was selected by Golf Magazine as the “Most Affordable Top 25 Golf School” in America.

-Frick himself has been honored as the South Carolina PGA Section “Teacher of the Year,” and you can see why in this video he produced for the school’s Youtube channel.
+Watch why Frick himself was honored as the South Carolina PGA Section “Teacher of the Year” in this video.

 Myrtle Beach Mini-Golf Isn’t Only for Pint-Size Golfers

 Serious golfers don’t take minigolf very seriously, but mini-golf fans do.
-Therefore, it makes sense that the golf capital of the South (the locals actually call it the “Golf Capital of the World”) should host the U.S. Pro Mini Golf Association Tournament each year in Myrtle Beach.
+That’s why the golf capital of the South (the locals actually call it the “Golf Capital of the World”) hosts the U.S. Pro Mini Golf Association Tournament each year.

-Off the Greens and Away from the Strand
+Dining Off the Greens, Away from the Strand

 For off-green and off-beach outings, plan time to visit Brookgreen Gardens, an enormous landscaped garden known for its collection of outdoor sculpture and native wildlife.
 Your tiniest travelers will especially like a walk around quiet Murrell’s Inlet Marsh, where you can admire boats in the marina or stop for a seafood meal at this pleasant outdoor mall.

 At Little River Marina on the Intracoastal, there are lots of fishing boats and indoor/outdoor seafood restaurants.
 Another popular place for dinner is the 2nd Avenue Pier at 2nd Avenue North and Ocean Blvd, serving continental fare and seafood, along with good local microbrews.
 The outdoor deck with its view of local fishermen is fun in nice weather.

-A family alternative is staying at one of the Sands Resorts, a complex of six oceanfront resorts with more than 1600 guest rooms.
-Each hotel is part of the inclusive package, with free activities such as golfing, and use of the Diamondback Adventure Camp (adjacent to the Diamondback Golf Course) included in their rates.
-Kids camp activities include horseback riding, archery, shooting, climbing walls, a zip line, and fly fishing among other activities.
-All activities are counselor supervised and include instructions from experienced staff.
+Take your family to one of the six oceanfront resorts with more than 1600 guest rooms at Sands Resorts.
+Each hotel’s inclusive package provides free activities such as golfing and the Diamondback Adventure Camp (adjacent to the Diamondback Golf Course) in their rates.
 Golf instruction, driving range practice and full rounds of golf are available to parents and teens.
-The Myrtle Beach golf course / summer camp includes a full snack bar, mesquite grilled hamburgers and hot dogs, and a pro shop with supplies for all activities including logoed hats and T-shirts.
-In recent years, the resort has increased its facilities to appeal to families.
-As the weather warms up, enjoy the waterpark at Sand Dunes Resort & Spa, weekly fireworks at Ocean Annie’s in the Sands Ocean Club Resort, and magic shows and an inflatables playground at Ocean Dunes.
+As the weather warms up, enjoy the waterpark, weekly fireworks at Ocean Annie’s in the Sands Ocean Club Resort, and magic shows and an inflatables playground at Ocean Dunes.

 For more information about lodging and activities, visit the Myrtle Beach tourism office.